 Existing corporate governance research, however, has primarily focused on large and public firms.
 More recently, this research has also embraced other, more commonplace, organizational forms such as small and medium-sized enterprises and entrepreneurial firms.
-Still, our understanding of what works (or does not work) in one type of firm may not generalize to other types of firms (Audretsch & Lehmann, 2014), including the ECF firms we have discussed throughout this paper.
+Still, our understanding of what works (or does not work) in one type of firm may not generalize to other types of firms (Audretsch and Lehmann, 2014), including the ECF firms we have discussed throughout this paper.
 For example, relative to shareholders in public firms, shareholders in ECF firms obtain illiquid shares, which should limit capital market-based corporate governance mechanisms.
-Similarly, relative to professional venture capital investors in entrepreneurial firms, the large number of small online crowdinvestors in ECF firms may have limited incentives and power to conduct detailed due diligence and actively monitor their portfolio firms.
+Similarly, relative to professional venture capital investors in entrepreneurial firms, the large number of small online crowdinvestors in ECF firms may have limited incentives and power to conduct a detailed due diligence and actively monitor their portfolio firms.

-Our paper calls for a fundamental shift in the focus of equity crowdfunding research, which, to date, has almost exclusively focused on the factors that drive funding success on equity crowdfunding platforms (e.g., Ahlers et al., 2015; Block et al., 2018; Guenther et al., 2018; Lukkarinen et al., 2016; Mamonov & Malaga, 2018; Mohammadi & Shafi, 2018; Vismara, 2016, 2018; Vulkan et al., 2016) and the funding dynamics on these platforms (e.g., Hornuf & Schwienbacher, 2018a; Vismara, 2018; Vulkan et al., 2016).
-It is important to understand how entrepreneurs can more successfully raise funds on equity crowdfunding platforms; however, if entrepreneurs do not in turn create viable businesses with the money raised, investors and society at large will ultimately gain limited benefits.
-Thus, it is essential to understand what is happening after the equity crowdfunding campaign, and how corporate governance can improve the viability and long-term success of these firms.
+Our paper calls for a fundamental shift in the focus of equity crowdfunding research, which has almost exclusively focused on the factors that drive funding success on equity crowdfunding platforms (e.g., Ahlers et al., 2015; Block et al., 2018; Guenther et al., 2018; Lukkarinen et al., 2016; Mamonov and Malaga, 2018; Mohammadi and Shafi, 2018; Vismara, 2016, 2018; Vulkan et al., 2016) and the funding dynamics on these platforms (e.g., Hornuf and Schwienbacher, 2018a; Vismara, 2018; Vulkan et al., 2016).
+It is important to understand how entrepreneurs can more successfully raise funds on equity crowdfunding platforms but if entrepreneurs do not create viable businesses with the money raised, investors and society at large will ultimately gain limited benefits.
+Thus, it is essential to understand what is happening after the equity crowdfunding campaign and how corporate governance can improve the viability and long-term success of these firms.

 For this purpose, we have developed a conceptual model of the different mechanisms that could operate in the equity crowdfunding context to minimize adverse selection and moral hazard problems (see Table 1).
-In so doing, we move beyond the most often used theoretical framework in corporate governance, agency theory, which has largely focused on the actions shareholders (i.e., principals) should take to reduce agency problems created by entrepreneurs.
+In so doing, we move beyond the most often used theoretical framework in corporate governance, agency theory, which has largely focused on how shareholders (i.e., principals) should take actions to reduce agency problems created by entrepreneurs.
 Instead, drawing on an information economics perspective, we suggest that a combination of actors can trigger or install a host of (internal or external, formal or informal) governance mechanisms to reduce adverse selection and moral hazard problems.
-These actors include crowdinvestors, entrepreneurs themselves, equity crowdfunding platforms, and governments (see Table 1).
+These actors include crowdinvestors, entrepreneurs themselves, equity crowdfunding platforms and governments (see Table 1).

-First, wisdom-of-the-crowd effects may explain why equity crowdinvestors can select firms that are equally (or even more) likely to create value compared to professional investors, even when it does not make economic sense for crowdinvestors to conduct detailed due diligence given their relatively small investments.
-Still, we lack evidence on wisdom-of-the-crowd effects in equity crowdfunding markets.
-While empirical work on the possibility that equity crowdinvestors are (not) wise may not reach the contribution-to-theory threshold of many entrepreneurship and management journals, leading journals are becoming increasingly receptive to replication-style studies (e.g., Bettis, Helfat, & Shaver, 2016).
-Finance journals have also become more receptive to studies that examine important aspects of a specific phenomenon.
-For instance, hundreds of empirical papers have been published on the question of whether (and to what extent) public capital markets are efficient.
-However, by clarifying the possible boundary conditions of the wisdom of the crowd and how it interacts with the decision-making of professional investors, there is still significant room for scholars to make important theoretical contributions as well.
+First, the wisdom-of-crowd effects may explain why equity crowdinvestors can select firms that are equally (or even more) likely to create value than professional investors, even when it does not make economic sense for crowdinvestors to conduct a detailed due diligence given their relatively small investments.
+Still, we lack evidence on wisdom-of-crowd effects in equity crowdfunding markets.
+While empirical work on the possibility that equity crowdinvestors are contribution (not) wise. mav not reach the to theory threshold many entrepreneurship/management journals, there is an increasing receptivity by leading journals for replication-style studies (e.g., Bettis et al., 2016).
+Finance journals have also been more receptive for studies that examine important aspects of a specific phenomenon.
+For instance, hundreds of empirical papers have been published on the question whether (and to what extent) public capital markets are efficient.
+However, by clarifying the possible boundary conditions of the wisdom of the crowd and how it interacts with the decision making of professional investors, there is still significant room for scholars to make important theoretical contributions as well.